The Times are Changing Before Our Very Eyes

 Home buyers empowered

 Borrowers can do much more than get a value, too.
-With the emergence of financial technology, software-as-a-service programs, home buyers can go quite far into the mortgage process before ever talking to a human being.
+With the emergence of financial technology, and software-as-a-service programs, home buyers can go quite far into the mortgage process before ever talking to a human being.

 They can research and compare loan products, apply for a mortgage and sign their application electronically.
 They can order their own credit and access their income and assets online.
 They can even calculate fees, access automated underwriting tools, receive initial disclosures and sign them electronically.